-Simple Present is the most basic verb tense in English.
-It is also the most common.
-It has many uses.
+The simple present is a basic verb tense in English.
+It is the most common.
 Read the lesson below to learn more.
 You can find the exercises at the bottom of the page.

 Simple Present Structure

 The simple present uses base verbs.

 Subject + Base Verb + Object

 - I like pizza.

 - She lives in Toronto.